kramiv/RemoteProjectRemo/README.md

 I will be figuring out a way to deploy some basic websites that will be easier to look at than this repo.

 I think I want to learn scala and try to deploy a full-stack app using just scala and aws. something primarily with those. probably start with just read and click functionality.
+Maybe I could somehow incorporate Redis for cache handling as well?

 At some point, I want to review C++ and do some data structures + algorithms with it.